Bored0ne/docker_bloodhound/README.md

 There is also probably no need to create users and such.

 This was mostly done as an experiment.
+I'm keeping it just as a reminder of Docker syntax.